konggu128/Transcriptome-/README.md

 SSR2079328
 SSR2079329
 ```
-then, write sh to download the SRA files:
+then, write sh to download the SRA files

-in NCBI SRA, the paired reads were joined in one fastq, therefore, flag --split-files would be used to split reads;
+In NCBI SRA, the paired reads were joined in one fastq, therefore flag --split-files would be used to split reads
 ```{php}
 nano download.sh
 for i in $(cat download.txt)